 - Spray the hinges, roller bearings, and springs with a garage door lube.
 Also, lubricate the torsion bar bearings and any other pivot points.
 Lubricate all moving parts every six months to reduce wear and keep the door quiet.

 Check the Door Balance

-There is a simple method of testing the stability of the door – pull the emergency cord to open and close the door manually.
+- There is a simple method of testing the door’s stability – pull the emergency cord to open and close the door manually.
 Try raising the door halfway before releasing it.
 If the door is stable, it will not move much; but if it is unbalanced, it will start to fall.